 Honors & Awards

-Sterup played in 10 games, seeing action both at offensive tackle and on the Huskers’ field goal and PAT units.
-He saw extensive action at tackle in the final four games of the year when injuries ravaged the offensive line.
+Sterup played in 11 games, seeing action both at offensive tackle and on the field goal and PAT units.
+He saw extensive action at tackle in the final five games when injuries ravaged the offensive line.

 2012 (Redshirt Freshman)

 Sterup was a reserve at tackle and appeared in Nebraska’s wins over Southern Miss, Arkansas State, Idaho State and Minnesota.

 Sterup redshirted in his first season and was a standout on the scout team line.

 Before Nebraska (Hastings St. Cecilia HS)

 Sterup was a standout for Coach Carl Tesmer at Hastings St. Cecilia High School, helping the Bluehawks to back-to-back state championships in 2009 and 2010.
 As a senior, Sterup led an offensive line that paved the way for more than 3,500 rushing yards en route to a 13-0 season.
 Sterup also saw time on defense and racked up 58 tackles and four sacks.